shyampurk/kitchen-tracker/README.md

           - expiry = 1
         - Save the file and redeploy the application on Bluemix

 Step 2 - Once the server application starts running, perform the steps under "General Usage" section above to register the containers and their settings.
 Choose a value of 5 for the 'Expiry in months' parameter.
-Since we have now reconfigured the server to treat expiry in minutes, this will translate to an expiry of 5 minutes instead of 5 months.
+Since we have now reconfigured the server to treat expiry in minutes, this will translate to an expiration of 5 minutes instead of 5 months.

 Step 3 - Refill the containers with some content and wait for 5 minutes